andreswebs/k8s-fleet-argocd-template/README.md

 1. store the public key on Azure DevOps

-2. create k8s Secret containing the private key on the cluster
+2. create a k8s Secret containing the private key on the cluster

 This is the Secret's structure: